Buying property in Algiers?

 Does a property price drop look likely in Algiers as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Algiers over the next 12 months is low, because the structural factors supporting prices (strong urban demand, constrained central supply, and bounded credit costs) remain in place.
+As of early 2026, the likelihood of a meaningful property price decline in Algiers over the next 12 months looks low in the structurally constrained communes and moderate at most in peripheral new-delivery zones where large handover waves can temporarily soften prices.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Algiers.